rizonkumar/rizonkumar/README.md

-- 🔭 I am currently working at Ugam Solution.
+- 🔭 I am currently working at Merkle.
 - 🌱 I am currently learning React, Core Java.
 - 👯 I collaborate on Tech Communities in Discord.
 - 💬 Ask me about JavaScript or any Tech related things.